oracle-livelabs/oml/oml-fun-on-adb/omlpy/omlpy.md

 	The output is (4500, 14).
 	```

-2. Use the transparency layer function `describe()` to calculate descriptive statistics that summarize the central tendency, dispersion, and shape of the DEMO table in each numeric column.Note that all computations are computed in the database and only the summary results are returned to the Python client, in this case, the notebook.
+2. Use the transparency layer function `describe()` to calculate descriptive statistics that summarize the count, mean, standard deviation and other key aspects of the DEMO table in each numeric column.Note that all computations are computed in the database and only the summary results are returned to the Python client, in this case, the notebook.
 Eliminating the need to move data greatly increases scalability.
 A few rows of the output are displayed using the `z.show` function.

 	```
 		<copy>